 PROGRAMS / U.S. Weekly

-U.S. WEEKLY offers analytical insights into geopolitical processes that affect the domestic and foreign policy of the United States of America.
+U.S. WEEKLY is a program created in cooperation with the largest foreign Polish community media in the United States, Great Britain and Ireland.
+It offers analytical insights into geopolitical processes that affect the domestic and foreign policy of the United States of America.
 Our publications will help the readers understand decision-making mechanisms taking place in Washington, covering aspects such as security, energy and economics.

 - US economic situation and its impact on the global economy, including analyses of the ongoing Sino-American trade war